Genez-io/genezio-landing-page/deployment-platform/content/posts/deploy_smarter_not_harder_how_genezio.md

 If you’re looking to simplify deployments, accelerate your development process, and reduce the complexities of infrastructure management,

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is the ideal Function-as-a-Service (FaaS) platform for you.
-Designed with engineering teams, **Genezio** enables rapid deployment of proofs-of-concept, scalable applications, and advanced RAG (Retrieval-Augmented Generation) systems with ease.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} is the ideal Function-as-a-Service (FaaS) platform for you.
+Designed with engineering teams, **DeployApps** enables rapid deployment of proofs-of-concept, scalable applications, and advanced RAG (Retrieval-Augmented Generation) systems with ease.

 **Ready to get started?**
 Explore the 🔗 {{< external-link link="https://github.com/mlvanguards/deploy-hybrid-rag-genezio" >}}deploy-hybrid-rag-genezio{{< /external-link >}} repository to access code samples, configuration files, and step-by-step guides to help you hit the ground running.

-Discover how Genezio’s features can transform your development workflow and simplify your deployments.
+Discover how DeployApps’s features can transform your development workflow and simplify your deployments.